-Notice: DUA Assistance Now Available For Several Iowa Counties Due To Severe Weather Events On April 26 And May 20-21, 2024
+DUA Assistance Recently Available For Several Iowa Counties Due To Severe Weather Events

-Gov. Kim Reynolds has announced that President Biden has approved Iowa’s request for a Major Disaster Declaration.
-Disaster Unemployment Assistance (DUA) has been made available for the following Iowa counties who were impacted by recent severe storms.
+Gov. Kim Reynolds announced that Iowa was approved for a Major Disaster Declaration.
+Disaster Unemployment Assistance (DUA) was available for the following Iowa counties who were impacted by recent severe storms.

 OVERVIEW